Inside: Ideas and resources for creating Spanish sub lesson plans for emergencies or sick days.

 - Assign this choice board for K-2 students.

-- A 10-Day “Plan a Trip to a Spanish-Speaking Country” Project.
+- A free 10-Day “Plan a Trip to a Spanish-Speaking Country” Project.
 It’s editable and looks really good for independent work.

 - Here is a Google Doc with LyricsTraining links for all the Locura de Marzo songs.